 hello, i am amulya baral.

-i am a PhD student at NMBU working on using . i'm 28 and live in Norway.
+i am doing a PhD in using . i grew up in the mountains in Nepal, and at 28, now live in Norway.

 â–¸ how to pronounce the name